-I happened to visit China in mid and late June this year.
-That was my third visit to that country.
-The first was in the fall of 1966, when, just after the beginning of the Cultural Revolution, the Red Guards were rampant.
-The second was in early 1975, during the "Anti-Lin Biao, Anti-Confucius" movement, when I traveled by myself traversing from Moscow through Ulan Bator to Beijing-crossing from Outer Mongolia the tension-ridden Sino-Soviet border, and entering Beijing from behind.
+I visited China in June of 1979, my third visit to that country.
+The first was in the fall of 1966, when, just after the beginning of the Cultural Revolution, the Red Guards were running rampant.
+The second was in early 1975, during the "Anti-Lin Piao, Anti-Confucius" movement, when I traveled by myself from Moscow through Ulan Bator to Peking-crossing the tension-ridden Sino-Soviet border and entering Peking from the West.
 On my last visit I saw the country after the fall of the Gang of Four.
-As an observer who had been watching the turbulent situation in China for more than a dozen years, I looked with real amazement at the vast change taking place in Chinese society.
+As an observer who had been watching the turbulent situation in China for more than a dozen years, I saw with real amazement the vast change taking place in Chinese society.

-In the first place, as I had expected, Maoism was fast becoming a desiccated theory although it was still upheld officially.
-Unlike the late Premier Zhou En-lai, Mao himself was now only nominally adored by the people, and the nation was finally institutionalizing the tacit agreement that Mao was a modern "Qin Emperor".
-This tendency is reflected in the fact that the Fifth National People's Congress at its Second Session gave top priority to democratization of institutions and codification of laws as well as coordination of the "Four Modernizations" program, and declared that no leader is great enough not to be bound by law.
-It is noteworthy that the leader of this codification movement was Peng Zhen, who used to be the municipal leader of Beijing, and was an important target of attack in the Cultural Revolution.
-In short, all this change is based on the serious reflection that Chinese society cannot enjoy stability or growth unless socialist construction in China is upgraded from the level of "mass struggles" and institutinoalized in the framework of national democratization.
+In the first place, as I had expected, Maoism was fast becoming a discarded theory, although it was still upheld officially.
+Unlike the late Premier.
+Chou En-lai, Mao himself was now only nominally adored by the people, and the nation was finally coming to form a tacit consensus that Mao was a modern "Qin Emperor."
+This tendency was reflected in the fact that the Fifth National People's Congress at its Second Session gave top priority to democratization of institutions and codification of laws, as well as to the coordination of the "Four Modernizations" program, and declared that no leader is great enough to be above the law.
+It is noteworthy that the leader of this codification movement was Peng Zhen, who used to be the municipal leader of Peking and was an important target of the Cultural Revolution.
+In short, all this change was based on the serious conclusion that Chinese society cannot enjoy stability or growth unless socialist construction in China is upgraded from the level of "popular struggles" and institutionalized in the framework of national democratization.
 Thus, China is trying to institutionalize de-Maoization.

-With these circumstances in the background, the Cultural Revolution is now being totally repudiated, and it is evident that the term stands for everything evil today.
-In fact, everything that overthrown by the Cultural Revolution is being restored and turned around.
-It is important to note that China today is not only repudiating the Cultural Revolution but rehabilitating practically everyone victimized by Maoism since the midfifties.
-Economic leaders of the early fifties like Bo Yi-bo and Bi Mu-qiao are now coming back in popularity; and Ding Ling, the famous woman novelist who went down after branded as an "anti-Party writer" in the anti-rightist movement of 1957, has once again appeared in good shape in a photo in The People's Daily (Renmin ribao).
-These are conspicuous examples of the reviving victims of Maoism rather than the Cultural Revolution.
-Thus, China is beginning to review and even disapprove the process it has been through since the radical collectivization of farms in the late fifties.
+The Cultural Revolution is now being totally repudiated, and it is evident that today the term stands for everything evil.
+In fact, everything that was overthrown by the Cultural Revolution is being restored and turned around.
+It is important to note that China today is not only repudiating the Cultural Revolution but rehabilitating practically everyone victimized by Maoism since the mid-1950s.
+Economic leaders of the early 1950s like Bo Yibo and Bi Muqiao are now coming back as popular figures; and Ding Ling, the famous woman novelist who went down after being branded as an "antiparty writer" in the antirightist movement of 1957, has once again appeared in good condition in a photo in The People's Daily.
+China is beginning to review and even disapprove of the process it has been through since the radical collectivization of farms in the late 1950s.
 Since the process was led by Mao, it is clear that China is turning against Mao's socialist construction policy.

-Secondly, in considering what China is going to be in the eighties, it is important to note that its "Four Modernizations" program (for modernizing agriculture, industry, national defense, and technology) involves contradictions.

-This program underwent substantial amendments (which actually meant reduced goals) in the form of "coordination, reorganization, streamlining, and upgrading" at the last session of the National People's Congress, but initially had been proposed by the realist group led by Zhou En-lai and Deng Xiao-ping as a political tool for de-Maoization during Mao's reign.
-It was not the kind of practical, concrete economic program for quick growth of the Chinese economy that Japanese big business hoped to find in China after the recent rapprochement between the two countries.
+Second, in considering what China is going to be in the 1980s, it is important to note that its "Four Modernizations" program (for modernizing agriculture, industry, national defense, and technology) involves contradictions.
+The program underwent substantial amendments (which actually meant reduced goals) in the form of "coordination, reorganization, streamlining, and upgrading" at the last session of the National People's Congress.
+It had initially been proposed by the realist group led by Chou En-lai and Teng Hsiao-p'ing as a political tool for de-Maoization during Mao's reign.
+This was not the kind of practical, concrete economic program for quick growth of the Chinese economy that Japanese big business hoped to find in China after the recent rapprochement between the two countries.